 In Arkansas, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.

-Who Can Serve Notices in Arkansas?
+Who Can Serve Eviction Notices in Arkansas?

 In Arkansas, landlords can serve eviction notices and lease termination notices themselves.
 Landlords may choose to hire a sheriff, process server or independent party over eighteen (18) years old to serve an official notice, but they are not required to do so by law.

-When Can Notices Be Served in Arkansas?
+When Can Eviction Notices Be Served in Arkansas?

 In Arkansas, lease termination and eviction notices can be served immediately on any day of the week and at any time of day.

-For unpaid rent in Arkansas, a landlord can choose between two notices: the 3 Day Notice to Quit and the 10 Day Notice to Quit.
+For unpaid rent in Arkansas, a landlord can choose between two notices: the 3 Day Notice To Quit and the 10 Day Notice To Quit.
 Both notices terminate the rental agreement and can be served anytime after the five (5) calendar day grace period of the rent due date.

-The 3 Day Notice to Quit is for a civil eviction action that includes unpaid rent and possession of the unit.
+The 3 Day Notice To Quit is for a civil eviction action that includes unpaid rent and possession of the unit.
 Once the notice is served, the tenant must move out within three (3) judicial days (not counting weekends and legal holidays).

-The 10 Day Notice to Quit is for a criminal eviction action, which includes unpaid rent, possession of the premises and criminal misdemeanor charges against the tenant for not vacating the premises on time.
+The 10 Day Notice To Quit is for a criminal eviction action, which includes unpaid rent, possession of the premises and criminal misdemeanor charges against the tenant for not vacating the premises on time.
 Once the notice is served, the tenant has ten (10) judicial days (not counting weekends and legal holidays) to move out.

-An Immediate Notice to Vacate is the eviction notice used for tenants that commit illegal crimes on the property.
+An Immediate Notice To Vacate is the eviction notice used for tenants that commit illegal crimes on the property.
 The landlord may deliver this notice on a judicial day, so eviction proceedings can begin the same day the notice is served, however this is not required and the notice can be served at any time.

 Acceptable Forms of Service in Arkansas

-- Handing the notice to the tenant in person;
+- Hand delivery to the tenant

 Obtaining Proof of Service in Arkansas